Supporting English Language Learners in the Midst of COVID-19

 “Emma's work is an example of a do whatever it takes mentality in order to support kids.”

 Reaching Out During the COVID-19 Lockdown

-In the second week, Emma saw how families, especially those who were undocumented, struggled with access to basic services like drive-up testing, mental health support, and food.
-She organized calls with case managers and social workers to figure out answers and develop messaging in Spanish.
+In the second week, Emma saw how families, especially those who were undocumented, struggled with access to basic services, including drive-up testing, mental health supports, and food.

+In response, she organized calls with case managers and social workers to figure out answers and develop messaging in Spanish.
 She provided instructions on accessing telehealth services through Carver’s free clinic and information on local food pantries.
-And, she partnered with a local nonprofit to produce a video that explains in Spanish how to complete the U.S. Census.
+In a moment of particular innovation, she partnered with a local nonprofit to produce a video that explains in Spanish how to complete the U.S. census.

 “I’ve set up telehealth appointments for families who have had coronavirus.
 I’ve translated calls with families and Cox Communications to set up internet hot spots.
 I’ve sent students reminders about their virtual calls with their immigration lawyers.
 I’ve delivered Chromebooks and food to families in need.
-I’ve checked in with my seniors every day to ensure they’re completing their college applications and helped them practice their interviews in English,” Emma says.
+I’ve checked in with my seniors every day to ensure they’re completing their college applications and helped them practice their interviews in English.”